mchelem/remd_temperature/README.md

 # Temperature generator for REMD-simulations

 Python library to obtain temperatures for replica exchange molecular dynamics simulations.
-This library uses the Temperature generator for [REMD-simulations web server](http://folding.bmc.uu.se/remd/).
+This library queries the Temperature generator for [REMD-simulations web server](http://folding.bmc.uu.se/remd/).

 Temperature generator for REMD-simulations is a web server for generating temperatures for REMD-calculations.
 You submit the number of protein atoms and water molecules in your system, and an upper and lower limit